stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

 it looks like it may be a consequence of having initially omitted the steps to [let iptables see bridged traffic](https://v1-29.docs.kubernetes.io/docs/setup/production-environment/container-runtimes/#forwarding-ipv4-and-letting-iptables-see-bridged-traffic), thus leading to [Flannel problems](#troubleshooting-flannel).
-Comparing the output from `iptables` with that in Lexicon, many rules with source and destination `br-*****` are missing:
+Comparing the output from `iptables` with that in `lexicon`, many rules with source and destination `br-*****` are missing:

 ??? terminal "`root@lexicon ~ # iptables -nvL`"